filipeavsilva/git-presentation/slides/branching/conflicts-manually-1.md

 #Branching
 ###Solving Conflicts manually

-When conflicts arise, both conflicting changes are left in the file, marked with which commit they belong to:
+Conflicting changes are left in the file, marked with the commit they belong to:

 ![](img/branching/conflicts-manually.png)